ZrowGz/bitcoin-predictor/README.md

     * Neural Networks: https://scikit-learn.org/stable/modules/neural_networks_supervised.html
 * Backtest the algorithm through the previous 4 years, reduce if data load is too great.
 * Analyze the profitability of the trading algorithm through visualizations.

-Optional: Add an api that allows taking action through a paper trading platform (alpaca).

-Breakadown of code components

 ## Data Source